jstadev/og-docs/docs/Breakdown/Analytics.md

 - Total number of approved proposals.
 - Total monitored tracks.
 - Total DOT funded.
-- Proposals approved by track (chart).
+- Proposals approved by track.
-- Monthly DOT spent (chart).
+- Monthly DOT spent .
-- Proposals approved by category (chart).
+- Proposals approved by category .
-- Average DOT allocation by category (chart).
+- Average DOT allocation by category .
-- Spenders' status: delivered, in progress, and flagged proposals (chart).
+- Spenders' status: delivered, in progress, and flagged proposals .
-- Average duration by spenders (chart).
+- Average duration by spenders .
 - Monthly DOT spent by track.

-_These insights offer a complete overview of Polkadot’s OpenGov, helping you stay informed and engaged with the latest updates._
+> _These insights offer a complete overview of Polkadot’s OpenGov, helping you stay informed and engaged with the latest updates._

 <img src={require('@site/static/img/images/analytics.png').default} />